Fantom-Factory/afIoc/readme.md

 If nobody ever asks for your service, it is never created.
 When the service is explicitly asked for, either by you or by anther service, only then is it created.

+Note that under the covers, all services are resolved via their unique service ids, injection by type is merely a layer on top, added for convenience.

 ### Build Your Own

 If we have a class `MyService` that we wish to use as a service, then we need to tell IoC how to build it.
 The simplest way is to declare a static *build* method in the module that creates the instance for us: